- The Gaussian directories will require about 2-3 GB of disk space for the executables, depending on the computer system.

 Cluster/Network Parallel Execution

-Parallel jobs can run across discrete systems in a LAN or nodes within a cluster using the Linda parallel execution environment.
+Parallel jobs can run across discrete systems in a LAN or nodes within a cluster using the Linda parallel execution environment (for those operating systems where it is available).
 HF, CIS=Direct, and DFT calculations are Linda parallel, including energies, optimizations, and frequencies.
 TDDFT energies and gradients and MP2 energies and gradients are also Linda parallel.
 Portions of MP2 frequency and CCSD calculations are Linda parallel, but others are only SMP-parallel.

 For a Linda parallel job to execute successfully, the following conditions must be true: